"I want to feel better and stop feeling like this"

 - Compulsions (OCD)

 Many people might refer to themselves as feeling depressed’.
 Fluctuations in mood and feeling sad or blue are perfectly normal.
-However, clinical or major depression is very different, both in terms of duration and severity of mood disturbance.
+Clinical or major depression is very different, both in terms of duration and severity of mood disturbance.
 It can have a devastating impact on people’s day to day life, and the symptoms vary from person to person and may include:

 - Depressed mood (characterised by sadness, emptiness or hopelessness)